gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 ![The BlueFox Email visual editor with a finished marketing email open, showing the block structure alongside the rendered result](./bluefox-email-is-an-amazon-ses-wrapper/email-editor.webp)

-If you would rather keep the HTML in your repository, our API accepts that too.
+If you would rather write the HTML yourself, there is a raw HTML editor you can paste or import into, and the same merge tags and sending apply.
 This is a workflow question, not a capability question, and the right answer depends on who is doing the work.

 ## When you should use Amazon SES directly